tetex7/Gemini-on-Discord-experiment/README.md

 - Thoughts / memory are stored in a json file Easy for examination and alteration

 ## Known bugs / imperfections
-- I might have been too liberal with It's system prompt, it trying to be human
+- I might have been too liberal with It's system prompt, with it trying to be human-like
 - Thinking + memory routines still shaky
 - Too quick to store memories as long-term
 - Request system requires a two-step process (prompt, then re-prompt)